Between blackout and embargo

 In Cuba, new forms of marginalization and racism have surfaced, but the dream of a good society based on the core principles of “buen vivir” for its people has not died.

 In January 2019, I visited Santiago, Cuba, on a study abroad program, with seven of my students.
-They wanted to see and experience the “mythic” land about which single-sided stories predominate: a litany of distorted accounts of a malfunctioning society; a country that hung on to communism, an obsolete ideology; hyperbolic tales of repression; hordes fleeing an ugly communist dictatorship; a country training terrorists to harm the rest of the world, etc. These narratives have prevailed since April 6, 1960, when Lester D. Mallory, deputy assistant secretary of state for inter-american affairs, wrote a memorandum to his boss stating that “the only foreseeable means of alienating internal support is through disenchantment and disaffection based on economic dissatisfaction and hardship.”
+They wanted to see and experience the “mythic” land about which single-sided stories predominate: a litany of distorted accounts of a malfunctioning society; a country that hung on to communism, an obsolete ideology; hyperbolic tales of repression; hordes fleeing an ugly dictatorship; a country training terrorists to harm the rest of the world, etc. These narratives have prevailed since April 6, 1960, when Lester D. Mallory, deputy assistant secretary of state for inter-american affairs, wrote a memorandum to his boss stating that “the only foreseeable means of alienating internal support is through disenchantment and disaffection based on economic dissatisfaction and hardship.”
 The USA embargo aims at undermining the socialist experiment and making it a resounding failure that would discourage other countries of the Global South from embarking on similar paths.

 In April 2024, I returned to Santiago for an academic conference.
 Traveling to Cuba is an obstacle course, as it has been since the 1960s.
 First, the laws and the bureaucracy in the USA itself.
 I easily obtained the certificate of compliance, a precondition to buying the air ticket.
 I could not use my credit card to reserve a room in a hotel run by the Cuban government and the military.
 Come the time of airport check-in, I had to fill out a Cuban government online form in Spanish.
 I did not know about it.
 I missed my flight and had to rebook.
 T-Mobile, the US phone company, allows me to roam around the world, but not in Cuba, and one minute of conversation costs two US dollars.
 On the internet, I occasionally came across this notice: “You are not authorized to access this site because you are located in a country subject to US trade restrictions.”
 In response to the harassment, the Cuban government and people have invented all sorts of survival strategies for the dollars they need.

-On my way back to the USA, at the Miami airport, customs officials seized my two boxes of cigars and two bottles of alcohol, which demonstrated the pettiness and brutality of the law.
+On my way back to the USA, at the Miami airport, customs officials seized my two boxes of cigars and two bottles of alcohol, which demonstrates the pettiness and brutality of the law.
 Cuba cannot borrow money on a dollar-ruled international market, and has difficulty trading because non-US businesses could be sued and prevented from operating elsewhere.
 In an interview with Liz Oliva Fernández of the Belly of the Beast, Columbia University professor Jeffrey Sachs explains the far-reaching and damaging consequences of the embargo for the Cuban economy.

 In 2014, the Obama administration initiated a thaw that eventually regulated immigration and started more “civilized” relations between the two countries.
 After Covid-19 devastated the Cuban tourist industry, and after the Trump administration reimposed harsher anti-Cuban laws, the major story has been the ailing economy and the hemorrhage of Cubans.
 Because the “wet foot, dry foot” policy changed in January 2017, another November 1999 Elián González saga could not occur anymore.
 According to Professor Helen Yaffe, the US embargo is the most important reason for this emigration.
 She explains that “until the United States alleviates the punishing blockade that is suffocating the Cuban people, economic hardship will continue to drive Cuban emigration.”